Amanda Turner Pohan: Alexa Echoes

 February 4, 2021

-Film by Amanda Turner Pohan, co-curated by Muheb Esmat, Bergen Hendrickson, Ciena Leshley, Ana Lopes, Liz Lorenz, Brooke Nicolas, Elizaveta Shneyderman, Rachel Vera Steinberg, and me, with EMPAC curator Vic Brooks.
+Film by Amanda Turner Pohan, co-curated by Muheb Esmat, Marisa Espe, Bergen Hendrickson, Ciena Leshley, Ana Lopes, Liz Lorenz, Brooke Nicolas, Elizaveta Shneyderman, Rachel Vera Steinberg, with EMPAC curator Vic Brooks.

 Alexa Echoes is a film in the mode of a chamber opera by visual artist Amanda Turner Pohan in collaboration with composer Charlie Looker, choreographer Dages Juvelier Keates and performer Katy Pinke.
 The first iteration in a series of three performances, Alexa Echoes recasts the relationship between cultural movements and commercial technologies through the history of women’s devocalization and disembodiment.
 It begins with mythical Greek figures, such as Echo, and leads up to Amazon’s smart speaker and digital voice-based assistant, Alexa.